 What men are willing to put up with depends on what they are able to look forward to.

 I will never know what would have happened.

-"Mr. Tullai (right), you know I am not 'into' body-contact sports and public nudity.
+"Mr. Tullai (above right), you know I am not 'into' body-contact athletics and public nudity.
 But I want to have a healthy body.
 Will you develop an exercise regimen for me, with me?"

 What would have happened had I called my StP teaches to account and told them they were wasting both my and their own precious time with Charles paid-on-the-installment-plan Dickens and a latin text book with the anachronistic word "Coca-colam" (first declension feminine noun, accusative case), etc., and could they work with me so that I could accomplish something of value to myself and for them, too?

 Maybe they were even better teachers than Aristotle, just they were not marketing what they were peddling in such a way as to convince me to want to buy it?
 Would I have been dumped like a sack of potatoes (or Adam being cast out of the Garden of Eden) in the middle of Falls Road to be run over by a motor vehicle and put out of everybody's misery had I asked for education that would have been constructive for me? which is the fantasy I often have [albeit different streets] because I was chronically threatened with punishment of unknown implications by the StP faculty, e.g.: a "bad grade" on some assignment they cooked up and stuck me with that meant nothing and sometimes even made no sense to me?